Wadi Musa

-Wadi Musa (وادي موسى, literally "Valley of Musa (AS)) is a town located in the Ma'an Governorate in southern Jordan.
+Wadi Musa (وادي موسى) is a town located in the Ma'an Governorate in southern Jordan.
 It is the administrative center of the Petra Department and the nearest town to the archaeological site of Petra, being only 3.5 km (2.2 miles) away.
 Most of the locals belong to the Liyathnah tribe.
 It hosts many hotels and restaurants for tourists, and the important B'doul settlement of Umm Seyhoun, created after the community's forced displacement in 1985, is approximately 2 km from the town.

 Etymology

 Wadi Musa means "Valley of Moses" in Arabic.
 It is said that Moses passed through the valley and struck water from the rock for his followers at the site of Ain Musa ("Moses Spring" or "Moses' Well").
 The Nabateans built channels that carried water from this spring to the city of Petra.
 Wadi Musa was also nicknamed the "Guardian of Petra".
 The Tomb of Aaron, the traditional burial site of biblical Aaron, the brother of Moses, is on nearby Jebel Harun, a strong candidate for biblical Mount Hor.